Uncategorised

 How much compensation can I claim for professional negligence?

-One of the most frequently asked questions we receive is, ‘How much compensation can I claim for professional negligence?’
+One of the most frequently asked questions we are asked is, ‘How much compensation can I claim for professional negligence?’

-How much compensation can I claim for professional negligence?
-Find out by calling our national helpline for a free case assessment on 0333 888 0403 or email details to [email protected]
+Find out how much compensation you could recover for your professional negligence claim by calling our national helpline for a free consultation on 0333 888 0403, or by emailing details to [email protected]

 In most instances it is pretty straightforward to identify the amount of compensation that is likely to be recovered in a successful professional negligence claim.
 The calculation is primarily based on the financial loss that has flowed directly from the actions of the wrongdoer.